SoundBoySelecta/taxi_rides_ny_dbt_bq/README.md

 sources and loaded into a data lake then transformed in a DWH.
 DBT is analytics focused, the closer the data gets to the end user analysts, there is value in smaller and higher quality data.
 Smaller in the sense for speed of efficient querying returning results faster and higher quality in that its clean data.
-Finally we create query optimized schemas prior to the data being ingested into analytics workflows, to minimize compute resources by not having to query large joined tables with may contain dirty data.
+Finally we create query optimized schemas prior to the data being ingested into analytics workflows, to minimize compute resources by not having to query large joined tables which may contain dirty data.
 The DBT workflow corresponds to (bronze, silver, gold)  medallion architecture, by segregating each layer into different models and applying SQL logic to clean, tranform and re-model this data into star/snowflake type schemas, where we move away from OLTP but rather enforce OLAP design principales.
 ELT also takes advantage of seperating compute and storage, where we can use compute resources to extract data from disparate systems